georgetown-cset/article-linking/README.md

 # Article Linking

 This repository contains a description and supporting code for CSET's current method of cross-dataset article linking.
-There are five parts:
+The documentation comes in five parts:

 1.)
 [Metadata generation](methods_documentation/0_metadata_table_generation.md).
 This section describes
 how we put a subset of metadata across arXiv, Web of Science, Dimensions, and Microsoft Academic